 #2 – International Debt

-International lenders mostly lend to countries that are not able to raise money domestically.
+Most times, International lenders lend to the countries that cannot raise money domestically.
 In this case, the lenders could be a foreign government, private entities or financial bodies like the World Bank.
-In default, lenders renegotiate the payback terms. such countries often face issues while raising debt.
+In default, lenders renegotiate the payback terms, and such countries often face issues while raising debts in the future.

 Greek Sovereign Debt Crisis

 Greece is probably the first name that comes to the mind whenever we think of the sovereign debt crisis in Europe.
-Following the financial crisis of 2007-08, Greece has owed more than 300 billion US dollars to the European Union.
-After it admitted default, 320 billion Euros have been loaned by European authorities with the restructuring extending beyond 2060.
-This crisis has threatened the entire eurozone and will continue to do so for some time in the future since it fails to be contained up until now.
+Following the financial crisis of 2007-08, Greece owed more than 300 billion dollars to the European Union.
+After it admitted default, 320 billion Euros were loaned to Greece by the European authorities with the restructuring extending beyond 2060.
+This crisis threatened entire Europe and will continue to do so till the situation is resolved.

 Sovereign Debt to GDP Ratio

-An important indicator of a country’s economic and political health is its debt-to-GDP ratio.
+- An essential indicator of a country’s economic and political health is its debt-to-GDP ratio.
 The high debt-to-GDP ratio indicates a higher risk of default.
 According to a World Bank statistic, a debt-to-GDP ratio exceeding 77% is an indicator of a slowing economy.

-- Boosts Growth: Countries meet their deficit by borrowing, which in turn is used to fund developmental projects within the country.
-In the absence of necessary funding, such initiatives cannot take shape and can hamper a country’s development.
+- Boosts Growth: Countries meet their deficit by borrowing, which is used to fund the country’s developmental projects.
+In the absence of necessary funding, such initiatives cannot take shape which hampers a country’s development.
 With more growth comes more jobs.

-- Reduced Cost of Borrowing: Borrowing in foreign currency is cheaper at times which works to domestic governments’ advantage.
+- Reduces Cost of Borrowing: Borrowing in foreign currency is cheaper at times which works to domestic governments’ advantage.

-- Makes Country Bonds More Attractive: Listing local bonds on foreign indices attracts foreign investment which further helps a developing economy.
+- Makes Local Bonds More Attractive: Listing local bonds on foreign indices attracts foreign investment which further helps a developing economy.

-Some of the disadvantages of sovereign debt are as follows:
+The disadvantages of sovereign debts are as follows.

-- Devaluation of Currency: When a country defaults, the natural tendency is to lower the debt load which is often achieved by devaluing the local currency.
-Currency Devaluation decreases purchasing power.
+- Devaluation of Currency: When a country defaults, the natural tendency is to lower the debt load, which is often achieved by devaluing the local currency.
+Currency Devaluation decreases a country’s purchasing power.

-- Crowding out Effect: Increased borrowing decreases the lending capacity which further leads to decreased spending by businesses.
-When private-sector spending declines as a result of increased public sector spending, it is known as the crowding-out effect.
+- Crowding out Effect: Increased government borrowing and spending decrease the lending capacity of the private players.
+This further leads to reduced spending by businesses.
+When private-sector spending declines due to increased public sector spending, it is known as the crowding-out effect.

 The first limitation comes in the form of virtually risk-free nature of sovereign debt which is not always true.
-Second, sovereign debt is not the only way of raising money to funds projects.
-It can also be done by raising taxes and decreasing spending or simply by injecting more money into the system.
+Second, these debts are not the only way of raising money to funds projects.
+It can also be done by increasing taxes and decreasing spending or by injecting more money into the system.